Adaptive Obstacle-Aware Task Assignment and Planning for Heterogeneous Robot Teaming: Experiments

-\item \textbf{Scalability of OATH.} We test our proposed method (OATH) under large task regimes.
-The number of tasks $P$ is increased from $25$ to $100$ on the Halton map, and both $S_{\text{total}}$ and $T_{\text{total}}$ are measured.
+\item \textbf{Scalability of OATH.} We evaluate the scalability of the proposed method (OATH) under large task regimes through two experiments. \begin{enumerate}[label=(\arabic*)] \item \nan{We examine the MILP solver time with respect to robot task capacity.} \item We increase the number of tasks \(P\) from $25$ to $100$ on the Halton map and measure both the total number of steps \(S_{\text{total}}\) and the total completion time \(T_{\text{total}}\). \end{enumerate}